mpreichenbach/geode-ml/README.md

 The geode.losses module
 --------------------

-The losses module contains custom loss functions for model training; these may be removed in the future when implemented in Tensorflow.
+The losses module contains custom loss functions for model training; these may be removed in the future when implementations are added to Keras.

 The geode.metrics module
 --------------------